duxsco/gpg-smartcard/README.md

 ## Create a GnuPG keypair

+> ⚠ This section can be applied, decoupled from the rest of this guide.
+It asks you to switch to a `gpg` user.
+This is only relevant if you followed this guide since beginning and booted from an Ubuntu Live-CD where the initial user is `root`. ⚠
+>
+> ⚠ If you, however, only want to create a keypair without following the rest of this guide on smartcard setup, just make sure to **execue the commands in this section as non-root**. ⚠

 I prefer Curve25519 which like Curve448 is recommended by [Daniel J. Bernstein and Tanja Lange](https://safecurves.cr.yp.to/).
 Support for both has been added with [JavaCard 3.1](https://docs.oracle.com/en/java/javacard/3.1/specnotes/index.html#JCSRN-GUID-48D9D6BF-B4C1-4114-9A61-5452BE82E1D2), but compatible smartcards are missing.
 Furthermore, Curve448 is only supported by [GnuPG >=2.3.0](https://dev.gnupg.org/source/gnupg/browse/tag%253A%2520gnupg-2.3.0/NEWS;c922a798a341261f1aafaf7c1c0217e4ce3e3acf$32) and support for key [export](https://dev.gnupg.org/rGa07ae85ec795e338af1bcbe288a3af4f21bb94ce) and [import](https://dev.gnupg.org/rG0d74c3c89663ee9b163742c6c75641c1b6b28f09) is missing.

 Thus, I use ed25519 for the primary key as it's supported by GnuPG 2.2.x (LTS) and doesn't have to cope with the `J3H145` smartcard's limitations, because only the subkeys are going to be copied to the smartcard. rsa3072 is used for the subkeys.